8. An http2 world

 Seriously, that's your argument?
 Layers are not holy untouchable pillars of a global religion and if we've crossed into a few gray areas when making http2 it has been in the interest of making a good and effective protocol within the given constraints.

 8.4.8.
 “It doesn't fix several HTTP/1.1 shortcomings”

 That's true.
-With the specific goal of maintaining HTTP/1.1 paradigms there were several old HTTP features that had to remain.
-Such as the common headers that also include the often dreaded cookies, authorization headers and more.
-But by the upside of maintaining these paradigms is that we got a protocol that is possible to deploy without an inconceivable amount of upgrade work that requires fundamental parts to be completely replaced or rewritten.
+With the specific goal of maintaining HTTP/1.1 paradigms there were several old HTTP features that had to remain, such as the common headers that also include the often dreaded cookies, authorization headers and more.
+But the upside of maintaining these paradigms is that we got a protocol that is possible to deploy without an inconceivable amount of upgrade work that requires fundamental parts to be completely replaced or rewritten.
 Http2 is basically just a new framing layer.

 8.5.
 Will http2 become widely deployed?

 It is too early to tell for sure, but I can still guess and estimate and that's what I'll do here.

 The naysayers will say “look at how good IPv6 has done” as an example of a new protocol that's taken decades to just start to get widely deployed. http2 is not an IPv6 though.
 This is a protocol on top of TCP using the ordinary HTTP update mechanisms and port numbers and TLS etc. It will not require most routers or firewalls to change at all.

 Google proved to the world with their SPDY work that a new protocol like this can be deployed and used by browsers and services with multiple implementations in a fairly short amount of time.
 While the amount of servers on the Internet that offer SPDY today is in the 1% range, the amount of data those servers deal with is much larger.
 Some of the absolutely most popular web sites today offer SPDY.